iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > Just stopped tracing i never new until looked on app deleting app now<br> :date: __2021-03-15 17:37:24__

 > I've been in close contact with 2 people with confirmed covid and the app failed to notify me.
 It doesn't work.<br> :date: __2021-03-14 19:14:36__

-> Has been pretty useless I think.
-It relies on people being honest enough to add a positive test.<br> :date: __2021-03-14 16:54:20__